 Through climbing, I built a community where, for the very first place in my whole life, I felt that my whole self was embraced exactly as I am.
 I wanted to share what rock climbing taught me with anyone who wanted to try, so I decided to become a guide.

 But, in all of my guiding courses, I have never had the opportunity to learn from women, and am often the only woman in the courses.

-On my very first climbing course, I was the only woman for ten days with ten men.
+On my very first climbing course, I was the only woman for 10 days with 10 men.
 It was intimidating.
 As a 25-year-old girl, I didn’t feel comfortable sharing a tent with a 30-year-old man I had just met.

 In addition to my own insecurities and fear of trying something new, I also worried that my performance would represent all women.
 That if I struggled on a climb I was proving that women can’t keep up.
 That if I cried I was demonstrating that women are weak, or too emotional.
 But that’s all bullshit.